tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. image:: /images/integration/animatron1.png

 #.
-Imported sample you can find here.
+Imported samples can be found here:

 	.. image:: /images/integration/animatron1_2.png
 	.. image:: /images/integration/animatron1_3.png

 #.
 Create a new `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset from the project context menu ``Create/Rig``.

 #.
-In the created rig, drap & drop your FBX file of the pedestrian into the prefab field.
-Then, press `Apply` button.
+In the created rig, drag & drop your FBX file of the pedestrian into the prefab field.
+Then, press the `Apply` button.

 	.. image:: /images/integration/animatron1_4.png

 #.
 Drag & drop animation clips into the animation list.
-Order of animations should match :ref:`Animation authoring <legacyAnimatorExample>`, animation name can be any.
-Then, press `Apply` button.
+The order of animations should match :ref:`Animation authoring <legacyAnimatorExample>`, animation names can be anything.
+Then, press the `Apply` button.

 	.. image:: /images/integration/animatron4.png

 #.
-In the `Skins` tab, only keep the skin that is being used for the character.
+In the `Skins` tab, keep only the skin being used for the character.

 	.. image:: /images/integration/animatron4_2.png

 #.
-Drag & drop created rig into the scene.
+Drag & drop the created rig into the scene.

 	.. image:: /images/integration/animatron5.png

 #.
-Add `PedestrianAuthoring` component to the created object in the scene.
+Add the `PedestrianAuthoring` component to the created object in the scene.

 	.. image:: /images/integration/animatron5_2.png